SgtLinkas/fomc-entropy-vix/README.md

 Empirical research project studying the **causal effect of FOMC communication uncertainty on market volatility (VIX) 2015-2026**.

+# Key Question:
+Does the way the Fed writes its statements predict how much markets move?

 [![Key Result](charts/fomc_entropy_chart_REAL.png)](charts/fomc_entropy_chart_REAL.png)

+What I Did
+I scraped 89 FOMC press statements (2015–2026) from federalreserve.gov, computed Shannon entropy on each, and matched them to VIX changes around each meeting.
+The key control variable is the actual rate change in basis points (from FRED's DFEDTARU series), which I use to separate the "what they decided" effect from the "how they communicated" effect.

 *Lukas Hübner | LMU München | BSc Statistics + Wirtschaftspsychologie*